 This is a summer salad perfect for those midweek cravings for something light yet still filling.
 And it only takes 20 minutes to make, if that.

 You just cook shrimp your favorite way, either sauté or grill.
-Toss them in a bowl with fresh baby arugula, halved or quartered cherry tomatoes, some white beans, onions, and a olive oil vinaigrette.
+Toss them in a bowl with fresh baby arugula, halved or quartered cherry tomatoes, some canned or homemade white beans, onions, and a olive oil vinaigrette.
 Easy!
 The flavors play so well together.

 When we cook shrimp, I’ve taken to brining them first.
 It really makes such a difference.
 Brined shrimp are juicier and hold onto more of their flavor.
 It does take an extra half hour, but worth it if you have the time!